Rappetor/Sovol-SV08-Mainline/config/readme.md

 # SV08 BASIC CONFIGS
 Here you can find some slightly modified but almost stock configs for the SV08.
 Since we went mainline Klipper some changes had to be made.
+It will restore as many as the stock Sovol functions as possible and will give you a good starting point.

 ## Printer cfg
 - Please make sure you add the correct serials under the [mcu] and [mcu extra_mcu] configs (check your Sovol printer.cfg backup for this!).